The Problem With “Being Polite" in Italian

 Tip: Count down 5,4,3,2,1… and respond with the Italian words you have available right now.

-Here’s a gem: Fluency doesn’t come from perfect sentences.
-It comes from staying in the conversation.
+Here’s a gem: Fluency doesn’t come from using super complex sentences.
+It comes from being able to stay in the conversation.

 That’s where confidence starts.